awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-mw-console.md

 1. For **Description**, enter a description\.

-1. Choose **Allow unregistered targets** if you want to allow a maintenance window task to run on managed instances, even if you haven't registered those instances as targets\.
-If you choose this option, then you can choose the unregistered instances \(by instance ID\) when you register a task with the maintenance window\.
+1. Choose **Allow unregistered targets** if you want to allow a maintenance window task to run on managed nodes, even if you haven't registered those nodes as targets\.
+If you choose this option, then you can choose the unregistered nodes \(by node ID\) when you register a task with the maintenance window\.

    If you don't choose this option, then you must choose previously\-registered targets when you register a task with the maintenance window\.